WARD 24/7 CSS App

 The WARD project will define, develop and implement the next generation monitoring system for high-risk patients, proving that it reduces complications and health care expenses.

-WARD Clinical Support System increase the quality of patient observation through continious and wireless monitoring of patient vital signs.
-Combining innovative technology with evidence-based algorithms, we allow earlier and more frequent detection of patient deteoriation through predictive AI-algorithms delivered in a user-friendly App.
+WARD Clinical Support System increase the quality of patient observation through continuous and wireless monitoring of patient vital signs.
+Combining innovative technology with evidence-based algorithms, we allow earlier and more frequent detection of patient deterioration through predictive AI-algorithms delivered in a user-friendly App.

 Recent News